DapperDino/Dapper-Tools/README.md

 You will need to have Git installed and available in your system's PATH.

 If you are using [Assembly Definitions](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) in your project, you will need to add `DapperTools` and/or `DapperToolsEditor` as Assembly Definition References.

+# External Dependencies

+For the unit testing in this project I am using [Moq](https://www.nuget.org/packages/Moq/) to mock dependancies.
+Due to liscencing reasons I don't think I should have their nuget packages directly in this repo and I can't simply add it to the package.json because it isn't a package from the Unity Package Manager.
+Please follow [this video](https://www.youtube.com/watch?v=9AMPDjaSmjQ) to set it up'